richburroughs/what-oncall-does-to-us/slides.md

 ---

-# Coping strategies
+# Improving on-call to reduce the stress of uncertainty

-^ So we all know oncall is hard, but how do we cope with it?
+^ We all know oncall is hard, but how can we improve it it?

 ---

-# Team based

----

 # Improving incident response

-- Processes
-- Tools
+- Using incident response tooling for better communication and collaboration
+- Improving other tooling like Observability
 - Learning from incidents

 ^ Incident commander training
-^ Tools to manage incidents, and related tools like Observability ^ Resilience Engineering
+^ Tools to manage incidents, and related tools like Observability ^ This includes retrospectices.
+Resilience Engineering folks have a lot to say about this.

 ---

 # On-call training

-- We're not good at this as an industry
+- Training for incident response roles, like Incident Commander
-- Fire drills
+- Fire drills and tabletop exercises
-- Tabletop exercises
 - Chaos Engineering

+^ We're not good at this as an industry
+^ You need to know how to perform your role and communicate ^ Fire drills are a good way to practice working together ^ We did tabletop exercises when I was at Puppet
+^ With Chaos Engineering you can inject faults into a system and practice how to respond

 ---